OpenGradient/erc-onchain-agent/agent-erc.md

 }
 ```

-### Trading agent
+### Token manager agent

-Below is the implementation of an actual agent that could be responsible for autonomously executing trades on the network.
+Below is the implementation of an actual agent that could be responsible for issuing and managing tokens on the network.

 ```solidity